Bird Conservation

 Great Lakes Piping Plover

 Abandoned eggs are brought to a captive rearing facility at the University of Michigan’s Biological Station in Pellston, Mich.
 The DZS oversees the incubation and rearing programs and coordinates the involvement of bird care staff from the Detroit Zoo and other Association of Zoos and Aquarium (AZA) institutions who help monitor the eggs and care for the chicks after they hatch.
 The chicks are reared in pens on the beach to protect them from predators as they acclimate to living in the wild.
 Piping plovers are able to fly by the time they’re four weeks old, and at that point they’re released at sites with adult plovers and their nearly grown chicks.
 They quickly acclimate into these groups and join them for the fall migration to the southern U.S., where they will spend the winter.
-The Great Lakes population of piping plovers is now about 75 breeding pairs, and the captive-reared birds and their descendants have made a significant contribution to this small population.
+The Great Lakes population of piping plovers is now about 80 breeding pairs, and the captive-reared birds and their descendants have made a significant contribution to this small population.
 The DZS piping plover program was recognized by the AZA with a Significant Achievement Award for North American Conservation in 2009.
-In 2018, the USFWS honored DZS Curator of Birds Tom Schneider with the Recovery Champion Award, given annually to individuals who have made significant contributions to the recovery of federally listed endangered species.
 More information about the work being done by DZS and its collaborators can be found on the Great Lakes Piping Plover Recovery Effort website, Facebook, and Twitter.

 Black Tern